Thiomicrorhabdus arctica

-Thiomicrorhabdus arctica (synonym: Thiomicrospira arctica) is an obligately psychrophilic chemolithoautotrophic sulfur oxidizing bacteria.
+Thiomicrorhabdus arctica (synonym: Thiomicrospira arctica) is an obligately psychrophilic chemolithoautotrophic sulfur-oxidizing bacteria.
 It was first isolated from arctic sediments off the coast of Svalbard in 1998.
 It is found in marine and saline sediments, including intertidal mudflats, continental shelf sediments, hydrothermal vent systems, hypersaline ponds, saline springs, and freshwater ponds.
 It has also been isolated from Blood Falls, located in the McMurdo Dry Valleys in Victoria Land, East Antarctica.

-Physiology & morphology
+Physiology and morphology

 The cells of Thiomicrorhabdus arctica are gram-negative, motile, and rod shaped.
 They measured about 0.5–0.6 μm wide and 1.2–1.5 μm in length.
 Optimum growth conditions are at a pH of 7.3-8.0, and while they can tolerate temperatures ranging from 6.5-9.0 °C, they prefer temperatures of 11.5-13.2 °C.